Kentucky Down Under: Activities

 Kentucky Down Under hosts school groups via partly guided tours, with staff in each area of the zoo to answer questions about the exhibited animals; however, chaperons/teachers are responsible for supervising members of their respective groups.

 Animals

-The zoo has a multitude of animals in their care ranging mostly of Australian but also exotic animals from around the globe including Africa, Europe, and Asia.
+The zoo has a multitude of animals in their care ranging mostly of Australian but also exotic animals from around the world, including Africa, Europe, and Asia.